Prag8855/aab/content/guides/pension-payments-refund.md

 {% include '_blocks/pensionRefundCalculator.html' %}

+To know the exact amount, [request a *Versicherungsverlauf*](/out/drv-pension-payments-info) from the [[Deutsche Rentenversicherung]].
+It will arrive by post in 1 to 3 weeks.
+If you have a working [[eID]], you can [get a *Versicherungsverlauf* instantly](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal).

-If you want to know the exact amount, ask the [[Deutsche Rentenversicherung]] for a *Versicherungsverlauf* [here](/out/drv-pension-payments-info) (in German).
-[Germany Pension Refund](/out/germany-pension-refund) and [FundsBack](/out/fundsback) can also check the amount for you, for free.
-Either way, it only takes a few days.
-I have done it myself, and it was very easy.
+[Germany Pension Refund](/out/germany-pension-refund) and [FundsBack](/out/fundsback) can also check the pension refund amount for you, for free.

 ## How to ask for a pension refund